 Another attempt was made to revive racing in 2001, when a Motorcycle Grand Prix of Benguela was announced.
 This was for local competitors only, since Angola is not part of the African Motorcycle Union, and was little more than a club event.
 Sadly this did not translate into anything significant and by 2005 the circuit was in a completely dilapidated state and seems unlikely to ever be revived.
 Today it is football that is the sport of choice in Benguela, with the city hosting the Ombaka National Football Stadium.

-The remains of the circuit is located on the outskirts of Benguela, towards the rear of the city's new multi-plex cinema and adjacent to the airport.
+The remains of the circuit is located on the outskirts of Benguela, towards the rear of the city's new multiplex cinema and adjacent to the airport.
 Buildings and grandstands are long gone, though much of the circuit's surface appears intact - if in a dilapidated condition - on recent aerial photographs.
+Now in use as neighbourhood roads, the circuit is slowly being lost to housing.